Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

 The approach formalized by Bressan~\cite{Br21} and Bera-Pashanasangi-Seshadhri~\cite{BePaSe20} is to break $\vec{H}$ into a collection of (out)directed trees rooted at the sources of $\vec{H}$.
 The copies of each tree in $\vec{G}$ can be enumerated in linear time, since outdegrees are bounded.
-We need to figure out how to ``assemble" these trees into copies of $\vec{H}$.
+We need to figure out how to "assemble" these trees into copies of $\vec{H}$.

-Bressan's DAG-tree decomposition gives a systematic method to perform this assembly, and the running time is $O(n^\tau)$, where $\tau$ is the ``DAG-treewidth" of $\vec{H}$.
+Bressan's DAG-tree decomposition gives a systematic method to perform this assembly, and the running time is $O(n^\tau)$, where $\tau$ is the ``DAG-treewidth'' of $\vec{H}$.
 The definition is technical, so we do not give details here.
-Also, this method only gives the homomorphism count, and we require further techniques to get subgraph counts~\cite{CuDeMa17}.
-(We discuss this point again later.)
+Also, this method only gives the homomorphism count (edge-preserving maps from $H$ to $G$), and we require further techniques to get subgraph counts~\cite{CuDeMa17}.
 The main contribution of the linear time dichotomy theorems is to completely characterize patterns $H$ such that all orientations $\vec{H}$ have DAG-treewidth one~\cite{BePaSe21,BeGiLe+22}.

-To get subquadratic time algorithms, we need a new algorithm.
+Since $\tau$ is a natural number, to get subquadratic time algorithms, we need new ideas.